What is Family Dispute Resolution (FDR)?

-What is Legally Assisted Culturally Appropriate Family Dispute Resolution (LACA-FDR)?
+What is Case Worker Assisted Family Dispute Resolution?
+(CWA-FDR)?

-• FDR sessions are managed by an independent and specially trained Family Dispute Resolution Practitioner or mediator.
+- FDR sessions are managed by an independent and specially trained FDR practitioner or mediator.

-- CaLD parents (at least one parent) who have separated or are in the process of separating
+- Aborginial and Torres Strait Islander parents (at least one parent) who have separated or are in the process of separating

 - Where there has been a history of Family and Domestic Violence

 Where is CWA-FDR offered?

 At the Perth Family Relationship Centre located at Level 8, 150 St Georges Terrace, Perth WA 6000.

 - Your caseworker will meet with you and provide you with culturally sensitive support throughout the process.